jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 The Custom Pod Autoscaler Framework (CPAF) is designed to address these two problems.
-The CPAF would work by allowing the creation of Custom Pod Autoscalers (CPA) and letting them run inside a Kubernetes cluster.
+The CPAF would work by allowing the creation of Custom Pod Autoscalers (CPA) and letting them run inside a K8s cluster.

-The CPA would contain custom user defined logic for scaling, alongside a base program to handle interactions with Kubernetes and triggering the user defined logic.
-The CPA would allow for very simple scaling code to be written, in a variety of languages and with different technologies, while hiding the complexities of Kubernetes.
+The CPA would contain custom user defined logic for scaling, alongside a base program to handle interactions with K8s and triggering the user defined logic.
+The CPA would allow for very simple scaling code to be written, in a variety of languages and with different technologies, while hiding the complexities of K8s.

 ## Customisation